 Credit risk is the risk of loss or of adverse change in NIA - UK's financial situation, resulting from fluctuations in the credit standing of counterparties and any debtors to which NIA - UK is exposed.
 It includes concentration risk where a significant reliance is place on any counterparty (counterparty type 1 risk).
-For NIA - UK type I counterparties include banks and reinsurance counterparties, the decrease in type I charge resulted from increasing fixed deposit holdings with A-rated banks for the period 2022/23 compared to 2021/22.
+For NIA - UK type I counterparties include banks and reinsurance counterparties, the decrease in type I charge resulted from increasing fixed deposit holdings with A-rated banks for the period 2023/24 compared to 2022/23.

 Credit risk is assumed whenever NIA - UK is exposed to a loss if another party fails to perform its financial obligations to NIA - UK, including the failure to perform them in a timely manner (counterparty type 2 risk).
-For NIA - UK type II counterparties relate to contractually overdue debtors, this charge reduced due to reducing contractually overdue debtors during 2022/23 compared with 2021/22.
+For NIA - UK type II counterparties relate to contractually overdue debtors, this charge increased marginally due to contractually overdue debtors amounts increasing during 2023/24 compared with 2022/23.

-Counterparty Risk (£000's) 2022/23 2021/22
+Counterparty Risk (£000's) 2023/24 2022/23

-SCR Counterparty Type 1 24,145 29,681
+SCR Counterparty Type 1 19,392 24,145

-SCR Counterparty Type 2 317 399
+SCR Counterparty Type 2 637 317

-Sub total 24,462 30,080
+Sub total 20,029 24,462

-Less Diversification 78 99
+Less Diversification 155 78

-SCR Counterparty Risk 24,384 29,981
+SCR Counterparty Risk 19,874 24,384